CharlesQ9/Implementation-of-Regnet/README.md

 This implementation is based on https://github.com/aaronlws95/regnet

+We add some modifications such as the simple fusion module and the learnable loss.

 Thanks for the author Nick Schneider providing some details of the model.

 ## Training